kromadg/soil-sensor/README.md

 If you want a spot check that doesn't need a PC to take readings, use a display module.
 Here I used an Adafruit-like OLED Display module with 128x64 pixels.
 See [soil_sensor_display.ino](src/soil_sensor_display.ino) code.

-If you want to use a wifi microcontroller like NodeMCU, see [@danielfppps](https://github.com/danielfppps) blog post about [using these sensor with a NodeMCUv3](https://scienceinhydroponics.com/2023/01/connecting-a-low-cost-tdr-moisture-content-ec-temp-sensor-to-a-nodemcuv3.html).
+If you want to use a Wi-Fi microcontroller like NodeMCU, see [@danielfppps](https://github.com/danielfppps) blog post about [using these sensor with a NodeMCUv3](https://scienceinhydroponics.com/2023/01/connecting-a-low-cost-tdr-moisture-content-ec-temp-sensor-to-a-nodemcuv3.html).

 ### Known Problems